chaimleib/debounce/README.md

 ## Features
 * Usable either from the command line or as a JS library.
 * Can call other shell scripts.
+* Designed for asynchronous, long-running downstream handlers.
 * Never misses a trigger, even if the downstream handler hasn't finished yet.
 * If triggers arrive while the downstream handler is running, they are still debounced.
-The handler gets invoked again once it has finished and the debouncing timer has finished.
+The handler gets invoked again as soon as both it and the debouncing timer have finished.
-* Output event can be passed customizable information about the trigger events that were debounced.
+* Downstream handler can be passed customizable information about the trigger events that were debounced.
 (JS only)

 Copyright 2017 Evernote Corporation.
 All rights reserved.